libsdl-org/SDL/docs/README-main-functions.md

 This will be called once for each event pushed into the SDL queue.
 This may be called from any thread, and possibly in parallel to SDL_AppIterate.
-The fields in `event` do not need to be free'd (as you would normally need to do for SDL_EVENT_DROP_FILE, etc), and your app should not call SDL_PollEvent, SDL_PumpEvent, etc, as SDL will manage this for you.
+The fields in `event` should not be free'd (as you would normally need to do for SDL_EVENT_DROP_FILE, etc), and your app should not call SDL_PollEvent, SDL_PumpEvent, etc, as SDL will manage this for you.
 Return values are the same as from SDL_AppIterate(), so you can terminate in response to SDL_EVENT_QUIT, etc.

+One can still use their own event filters and watchers.
+Filters set with SDL_SetEventFilter will run before SDL_AppEvent, and if it filters out the event, SDL_AppEvent will not run at all.
+Watchers set with SDL_AddEventWatch will run in serial to SDL_AppEvent, as SDL_AppEvent itself is built on top of an event watcher; which one runs first is not guaranteed.

 Finally: